Pechente/kirby-password-guard/README.md

 return [
     'pechente.kirby-password-guard' => [
         'enabled' => true, // Optional - default is true
-        'password' => 'password', // Required - The password used to access the site 'pattern' => '(:all)', // Optional - The pattern to protect.
+        'password' => 'password', // Required - The password used to access the site.
+If left empty the plugin will not be enabled.
+        'pattern' => '(:all)', // Optional - The pattern to protect.
 By default, all pages are protected.
 Check the Kirby documentation for more information.
     ]
 ];